| Title: | Functions and Data Sets for "That's Weird: Anomaly Detection Using R" by Rob J Hyndman |

 distribution |

 A distribution object.
-If not provided, a kernel density
+By default, a kernel density

 estimate is computed from the data |